 The standard BMW M3 and M4 come with a 3.0-litre twin-turbo straight-six engine that produces 480hp.
 Pick a Competition model and this gets bumped up to 510hp and 650Nm of torque.
 That’s 60hp and 100Nm more than the old Competition cars could manage.

-The M3 and M4 come with a six-speed manual gearbox as standard, but you can pay extra to get an eight-speed automatic instead.
-This is a torque-converter instead of the old cars’ seven-speed dual-clutch gearboxes and will get the same near-bullet-proof launch control system as the BMW M8.
-Competition models come with this automatic gearbox as standard – you can’t get them with a manual.
+The M3 and M4 come with an eight-speed automatic in Competition form — the only spec you can have in the UK.
+Other markets get the base version of the car, which has the option of a six-speed manual.
+This is a torque-converter instead of the old cars’ seven-speed dual-clutch gearboxes and will get the same near-bulletproof launch control system as the BMW M8.

 2021 BMW M3 and M4 four-wheel drive